menandmice/micetro_docs/guides/implementation/central_mssql.rst

 .. important::
   It is recommended to keep the network latency between the SQL Server and Micetro Central **below 5 milliseconds**.
 Latency above this level can lead to performance issues.

   Micetro does not automatically perform index maintentance or database backups.
-It is recommended to have a database administrator set up a scheduled task to maintain indexes and regularly back up the database and transaction logs, (when using teh Full recovery model).
+It is recommended to have a database administrator set up a scheduled task to maintain indexes and regularly back up the database and transaction logs, (when using the Full recovery model).

 Setting up the Database
 ^^^^^^^^^^^^^^^^^^^^^^^